SOFTINUX/Base_Doc/source/installation.rst

 .. note::

-   You must have `Nodejs <https://nodejs.org/en/download/package-manager/>`_ to restore web dependencies.
+   You must have |nodejs_link| to restore web dependencies.

 Restore nuget packages
 ======================